Dimensions of Biodiversity

 Willig, M.R., and S.J.
 Presley.
 2013.
 Latitudinal gradients of biodiversity.
 Pages 612-626 in Encyclopedia of Biodiversity, 2nd edition, Volume 4 (S. Levin, Ed.).
 Academic Press, Waltham, Massachusetts.

 Dreiss, L.M., K.R.
 Burgio, L.M.
 Cisneros, B.T.
 Klingbeil, B.D.
 Patterson, S.J.
 Presley, and M.R.
 Willig.
 Taxonomic, functional, and phylogenetic dimensions of rodent biodiversity along an extensive tropical elevational gradient.
-Ecography (submitted).
+Ecography (In Revision).

 Cisneros, L.M., M.E.
-Fagan, & M.R.
+Fagan, and M.R.
 Willig.
 Effects of human-modified landscapes on taxonomic, functional and phylogenetic dimensions of bat biodiversity.
-Diversity and Distributions (submitted).
+Diversity and Distributions (In Revision).

 Cavender-Bares, J., K. H. Kozak, P. V. A. Fine, and S. W. Kembel.
 2009.
 The merging of community ecology and phylogenetic biology.
 Ecology Letters 12: 693–715.